xrash/rat-client/README.md

 Rat transforms your phone into a touchpad.
 For get it working you will need a server running on your computer and a client running on your phone.
 This is the client for Android.

+Plug your Android phone into your computer and enable the developer debug mode, then run:

+    make install

 Below is the protocol used:

-Format:

     [ byte sequence ]
         action